mariamnawaz1/Comparative-Genomics-Pipeline/README.md

 data_frame <- read.table(‘outfile.txt’)
 pheatmap(as.matrix(data_frame)
 ```
 The heatmap generated is given below (you can change the fontsize using cex).
+Its clusters were generated using the distance matrix (Euclidean).
 20 of the isolates within the red boxes are ones we suspect to be part of an outbreak:

 ![image](https://github.gatech.edu/storage/user/59643/files/0864f92c-76ed-40f9-8fee-d2d55d66b0a5)